How a budding entrepreneur convinced Tim Cook to be his first investor

 The company’s flagship product is a $120 showerhead, produced with Moen, which transforms the water pressure of a cheap motel into a spa-worthy experience.
 Nebia products have raised $9 million to date on Kickstarter and are installed in over 100,000 homes, saving an estimated 400 million gallons of water, and counting.
 And this week, Nebia launches its first towel—made of 30% upcycled textiles—a move that will expand the market reach of its products by 15x.
 It’s on Kickstarter now.

 But back in October of 2014, Nebia president and cofounder Philip Winter was a doe-eyed 24-year-old who had just moved to San Francisco with a couple of awkward showerhead prototypes and a dream.
 The prototypes were actually built by the father of his cofounder Carlos Gomez Andonaegui.
-When Andonaegui was CEO of a gym company in Mexico, he realized the largest variable cost to his business was the water bill.
-His father, a retired engineer in his nineties, spent two years working on the design of a low-flow showerhead that could atomize water into tiny droplets so it would feel like you were taking a shower in a cloud—all while using 85% less water than from a typical showerhead.
+When Gomez Andonaegui was CEO of a gym company in Mexico, he realized the largest variable cost to his business was the water bill.
+His father, a retired engineer in his eighties, spent two years working on the design of a low-flow showerhead that could atomize water into tiny droplets so it would feel like you were taking a shower in a cloud—all while using 85% less water than from a typical showerhead.

 The idea of a luxurious, water-saving showerhead was good on paper.
 But Winter needed funding.
 He needed product feedback.
 And he needed a network.